Skip to main content

 3. Select OpenAI as the provider.

-4. Click Create new vector store.
+4. Click Create Store.

 5. Enter a store name.